Are Piano and Guitar Chords the same?

-How does chord work on piano and guitar?
+How does the chord work on both instruments?

 piano and guitar